 Well, here’s where we get to spot the uniqueness of each sport.
 There are multiple differences between trail running and road running, and the list includes

-- Trail running has aid centers each 5 km for quick medical check up on the health status and physical fitness.
-On the other hand, road running has stopovers; the athletes don’t literally stop, though, that have water to cool down or drink.
+- Trail running has aid centers each 5 km for quick medical checkups on the health status and physical fitness.
+On the other hand, road running has stopovers; the athletes don’t literally stop, though; they have water to cool down or drink.

-- Trail running has multiple gears from the headlamp, walking sticks for some, water bottle, watch, windproof jacket, cap, socks, trail running shoes, etc. As for road running, you’ll only need a sports bra or t-shit, road running shorts, running shoes, a watch, and maybe sunglasses and a cap.
+- Trail running requires multiple types of gear, including headlamps, walking sticks for some, a water bottle, a watch, a windproof jacket, cap, socks, trail running shoes, etc. As for road running, you’ll only need a sports bra or t-shit, road running shorts, running shoes, a watch, and maybe sunglasses and a cap.

 - Road running is a one-day event, while trail running can go for up to 48 hours.